sarweiler/img2sassb64/README.md

 # img2sassb64

-> A grunt task to convert image files to Base64 and save them as SASS variables
+> A grunt task to convert image files to Base64 and save them as SCSS or SASS variables in a single file.

+If you save the generated file as a partial (e.g. `_icons.scss`) you can easily import the file to your SCSS or SASS file and access the graphics via the variable names.

+Variable names will be the file names with '.' replaced by '_'.
+For example, `icon.png` will be `$icon_png`.

+Use this plugin together with a watch to have your graphics processed as soon as you place them in the given directory.

 ## Getting Started
 This plugin requires Grunt.